freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-variables-skyline/part-7.english.md

 ## Description
 <section id='description'>

-Now you can see your body, it's the horizontal line on your page.
-The box around it is the html element.
+You can see the body, it's the horizontal line on your page; the box around it is the html element.
 Make your `body` fill the whole viewport by giving it a `height` of `100vh`.
 Remove the default margin from the body by setting the `margin` to `0`.
 Finally, set the `overflow` property to `hidden` to hide any scroll bars that appear when something extends past the viewport.
 </section>

 ## Instructions